gromacs/gromacs/python_packaging/sample_restraint/README.md

 for interacting with it.

-After installing GROMACS, either source the GMXRC file provided with the GROMACS installation or set `gmxapi_DIR` to the GROMACS installation path.
+After installing GROMACS, either source the GMXRC file provided with the GROMACS installation or set the `gmxapi_ROOT` CMake variable to the GROMACS installation path.

 The GROMACS installation provides some additional CMake infrastructure to help us build compatible client software.
-To help set the correct compilers, specify the CMake toolchains file with, *e.g.*, `-DCMAKE_TOOLCHAIN_FILE=/usr/local/gromacs/share/cmake/gromacs/gromacs-toolchain.cmake` (for GROMACS installed to `/usr/local/gromacs`).
+To help set the correct compilers, specify the CMake hints file with, *e.g.*, `-C /usr/local/gromacs/share/cmake/gromacs/gromacs-hints.cmake` (for GROMACS installed to `/usr/local/gromacs`).
 **todo:** Link to GROMACS docs for the toolchains file.